google/WebFundamentals/src/content/en/tools/lighthouse/audits/required-aria-attributes.md

 ## Why the audit is important {: #why }

 The `role` attribute helps screen readers understand the purpose of an ARIA widget.
-Each `role` has a set of required, additional attributes that describe the state of the widget to the screen reader.
+A `role` may have a set of required, additional attributes that describe the state of the widget to the screen reader.

 ## How to pass the audit {: #how }